RohitShrirame/Frequency-Tracker/README.md

 # Frequency-Tracker
-Frequency tracker is a custom designed Data Structure that can be used to keep an account of frequency( int ) of words( strings ) present in a given paragraph.
+Frequency tracker is a desktop app that can be used to keep an account of the frequency( int ) of words( string ) present in a given paragraph.